 There's nothing in the new "Beauty and the Beast" that is remarkable in any fashion.
 Jean Cocteau's original film had to wait almost fifty years to be remade and in that remaking, it felt justified.
 The technology that Cocteau had in 1946 was not enough to capture the magic and wonder of the story which Disney managed to grab the first time around.
 Animation itself is the genre that lends itself to this story better.
 Because of simple narrative barriers, most of the characters in the film have to be animated in some fashion anyways and because of this, we are left with a lackluster "realistic" approach that somehow feels as some of the characters complain: rusty, overused, and slowly growing stiff.

 But maybe asking "why" the remade was produced in the first place is an unfair question.
-When you look at the movie as a whole, it obviously draws mostly from Disney's 1991 with a few plot points being drawn from Cocteau's original film.
+When you look at the movie as a whole, it obviously draws mostly from Disney's 1991 with a few plot points borrowed from Cocteau's original film.
 And in this we see that the movie is less of a remake of more of a "threemake" if you will.
-Both of its ancestors are pioneer films in cinematic history.
+Both of its ancestors are pioneer films in the canon of cinephiles.
 The Disney classic was the film animated movie to be nominated best picture and could be considered partly responsible for placing animation on the map as credible cinema.

 In that light, "Beauty and the Beast" is just lackluster.

 And sometimes, just sometimes, it's easy to get lost in the grandeur of the movie.
 When the music swells and the songs bring back waves of nostalgia, the spectacle is almost too much.
-But I was reminded that Ewan McGregor is no Jerry Orbach and soon I felt like all I was watching were shadows of the originals.
+But I was reminded that Ewan McGregor is no Jerry Orbach and soon I felt like all the characters and numbers I was watching were shadows of the originals.

 When placed back into conversation with its counterparts, I find it wholly inconsequential and almost uninspiring for the lack of effort they put into making something more potent out of a story that is at once troubling and romantic.
 The nuances are lost.